ned14/outcome/doc/md/08-expectedsynopsis.md

 and will present no effect in code using Expected.
 Occasionally a function is missing or implemented significantly differently.
 If it has a significantly different signature, it is usually because we feel the LEWG Expected is defective in that area (e.g. the use of `decay<>` for the factory functions precludes manufacturing `expected<const T>` which we have found to be in practice very useful).
-If it is missing, it is either because we feel its presence is a defect in the LEWG Expected or we think it not worth implementing.

 Some of Outcome's Expected deviations from P0323R1 have entered P0323R2 which will be presented at the Toronto WG21 meeting in July 2017.
 Once P0323R2 has been published, Outcome's Expected